 When the primary market won’t sell you what you want even if you have the cash, you create the conditions for sustained premiums in secondary markets that would normally arbitrage away.

-However, scarcity only works as an investment thesis if the product actually justifies the price, which is where Hermès’ manufacturing approach becomes critical.
-The company’s activity reports note that most of its production, particularly leather goods, is carried out in its own workshops in France with dozens of dedicated leather studios and tanneries rather than outsourced mass production.
+Still, scarcity only works as an investment thesis if the product actually justifies the price, which is where Hermès’ manufacturing approach becomes critical.
+The company’s activity reports note that most of its production, and leather goods in particular, is carried out in its own workshops in France across dozens of dedicated leather studios and tanneries rather than through outsourced mass production.

-Research from collectors emphasizes the absurd level of craftsmanship involved.
-It can take up to 40 hours to produce a single Birkin bag, each one handmade by a single artisan who typically spends around five years in training before being entrusted with the task.
-The bags are stitched using a traditional saddle stitch that’s effectively impossible to replicate by machine and is “virtually indestructible” according to craftspeople who’ve examined the construction.
+Research from collectors emphasizes the extraordinary level of craftsmanship involved.
+A single Birkin bag can take up to 40 hours to produce, handmade by one artisan who typically spends around five years in training before being entrusted with the work.
+The bags are stitched using a traditional saddle stitch that’s effectively impossible to replicate by machine and is virtually indestructible according to craftspeople who’ve examined the construction.
+It’s a similar investment thesis to investing in a Patek Philippe Nautilus, where irreproducible craftsmanship anchors long-term value.

-Lastly, the explosion of e-commerce and online resale platforms in the 2010s and 2020s created the final piece needed to turn Birkins into a genuine asset class.
-Platforms like Rebag, The RealReal, and Vestiaire Collective created a transparent global market with price discovery and historical data that didn’t exist when these transactions happened only through consignment shops and private sales.
+And then the explosion of e-commerce and online resale platforms in the 2010s and 2020s created the final piece needed to turn Birkins into a genuine asset class.
+Platforms like Rebag, The RealReal, and Vestiaire Collective built a transparent global market with price discovery and historical data that simply didn’t exist when these transactions happened only through consignment shops and private sales.

 Firestein points out that this digital secondary market is now where many buyers go first, precisely because quota limits and opaque allocations in boutiques push demand into resale channels.